awsdocs/amazon-vpc-user-guide/doc_source/flow-logs.md

 You can apply tags to your flow logs\.
 Each tag consists of a key and an optional value, both of which you define\.
 Tags can help you organize your flow logs, for example by purpose or owner\.

 If you no longer require a flow log, you can delete it\.
-Deleting a flow log disables the flow log service for the resource, and no new flow log records are created or published to CloudWatch Logs or Amazon S3\.
-Deleting the flow log does not delete any existing flow log records or log streams \(for CloudWatch Logs\) or log file objects \(for Amazon S3\) for a network interface\.
-To delete an existing log stream, use the CloudWatch Logs console\.
-To delete existing log file objects, use the Amazon S3 console\.
-After you've deleted a flow log, it can take several minutes to stop collecting data\.
+Deleting a flow log disables the flow log service for the resource, so that no new flow log records are created or published\.
+Deleting a flow log does not delete any existing flow log data\.
+After you delete a flow log, you can delete the flow log data directly from the destination when you are finished with it\.
 For more information, see [Delete a flow log](working-with-flow-logs.md#delete-flow-log)\.

 ## Flow log records<a name="flow-log-records"></a>